awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-best-practices.md

 **[Patch Manager](systems-manager-patch.md)**
 + Use Patch Manager, a capability of AWS Systems Manager, to roll out patches at scale and increase fleet compliance visibility across your nodes\.
 +  [Integrate Patch Manager with AWS Security Hub](patch-manager-security-hub-integration.md) to receive alerts when nodes in your fleet go out of compliance and monitor the patching status of your fleets from a security point of view\.
 There is a charge to use Security Hub\.
 For more information, see [Pricing](http://aws.amazon.com/security-hub/pricing/)\.
++ Use only one method at a time for scanning managed nodes for patch compliance to [avoid unintentionally overwriting compliance data](avoid-patch-compliance-overwrites.md)\.

 **[Run Command](execute-remote-commands.md)**
 + [Manage Instances at Scale without SSH Access Using EC2 Run Command](http://aws.amazon.com/blogs/aws/manage-instances-at-scale-without-ssh-access-using-ec2-run-command/)\.